Living in sanctuary in Chapel Hill, North Carolina.

 Migrants from Honduras also made headlines in October when president Trump virulently respond to the upcoming of a group.
 He sent 5,000 troops to the southern American border, falsely accusing terrorists to hide in their ranks.
 “I think that everything that Trump does will just make more money for criminal gangs because they will still smuggle people.
 So they will only ask for more money to immigrants,” thinks Ortez Cruz.

 Emotional roller coaster

-She was careful not to put undocumented workers at risk after hearing stories about ICE raids in plants or other workplaces.
+She did not want to put other workers at risk by her presence and she had heard stories about ICE raids in plants or other workplaces.
 “I’ve seen it before and I began to think about everybody they could catch just because they were looking for me.”

 Every two weeks, she cooks pupusas, a central American delicacy, after the Sunday worship.
 Between the grill and the corn-flour dough, she speaks with the church volunteers, sweat beading on her forehead.

-Grateful for the support she is receiving from the church community she hesitates before calling it a “confinement.”
-She verbalizes her feelings: “At the beginning, it was even harder, but I guess either I’m stronger, either you can adapt to anything.
+Grateful for the support she is receiving from the church community she hesitates before calling it a “confinement,” but she then utters the word.
+“At the beginning, it was even harder, but I guess either I’m stronger, either you can adapt to anything.
 The hardest is when my children visit me and ask when I’ll be back.”